 Detroit: A Vision of America’s Potential Future

-Once the wealthiest city in America, known as the “arsenal of democracy,” Detroit was the fourth largest city in the U.S. in the 1960s with a population of two million.
-Now a microcosm of everything that is wrong with the American economy, Detroit has become nothing more than a devastated landscape of urban decay with a current population of 714,000.
+Once the wealthiest city in America, known as the “arsenal of democracy,” Detroit was the fourth largest city in the U.S. in the 1960′s, with a population of two million.
+Now a microcosm of everything that is wrong with the American economy, Detroit has become nothing more than a devastated landscape of urban decay with a population of about 700,000.

 Visiting Detroit is the closest Americans can come to viewing what appears to be a war-torn city without leaving the U.S. This former powerhouse is a barren stretch of land, devastated by looters and full of run-down, vacant houses.
-Rows upon rows of dilapidated structures line the streets; empty apartment buildings and factories consume the landscape.
+Row upon row of dilapidated structures line the streets; empty apartment buildings and factories consume the landscape.
 Almost a third of Detroit has been abandoned.

 Now debt-ridden and forced to cut many of its beleaguered services like transportation and street lighting, Detroit has a jobless rate of 29 percent.
 As public services are shuttered, the poor continue to suffer.
 Gazing at the streets of Detroit today, where the average house price is only $7,500 (some houses sell for as little as a few hundred dollars), it is hard to imagine the Motor City’s glory days.

 Free trade agreements have put the final nail in the coffin, making it too expensive for American auto companies to manufacture cars in the United States.
-Knowing they could no longer produce competitively, American automakers shipped their jobs to Canada and Mexico to produce there for much less under the free trade agreement.
+Knowing they could no longer produce competitively, American automakers shipped their jobs to Canada and Mexico.

 America must end ALL free trade agreements before the fate of Detroit becomes the fate of the nation.

-Send this letter to your congressional representative and to ten of your friends and ask them to do the same!
+Send this letter to your congressional representative and to five of your friends and ask them to do the same!